pa7x1/ethereum-issuance/README2.md

 As a direct application of the intermediate value theorem, there must be a value for which the yield curve crosses 0.
 That is, the issuance curve implements stake capping.

+Note that this result is quite general and it's based on quite reasonable assumptions:
+- The yield curve is able to match a stake rate for any risk premium the market may demand.
+- Continuity of the yield curve.
+- Invertibility of the yield curve.
+- High yields at low stake rates.

+If that's the case, then the yield curve has to be a homeomorphism from $(0,1)$ to the full range of risk premia.
+This reduces the space of valid functions to sigmoid-like curves as depicted above.

 #### Why are Negative Issuance Yields Needed?